 Talc is another natural mineral that has been used for decades in industrial and consumer products.
 Although pure talc is generally considered safe, the mineral can easily become contaminated with asbestos.
 Natural deposits of both minerals tend to form next to each other.
 This makes it easy for miners to strike an asbestos deposit when drilling for talc.

 FDA Puts Larger Focus on Cosmetics Testing

-Hopefully these steps will help protect consumers and give the FDA better oversight of the cosmetic industry.
-Until the FDA releases further information on their new talc investigations and plans for the cosmetic industry, consumers should carefully read the ingredients list for products in their homes and goods they are considering purchasing.
+These steps aim to protect consumers and give the FDA better oversight over the cosmetics industry.
+Until the FDA releases further information about its plans for regulating the industry, consumers should carefully read the ingredient lists for beauty products in their homes and on store shelves.